Nothing upsets our stomach worse than the thought of having to drink from an unclean pitcher.

 What’s even worse is that we’re always ignoring it while ensuring that our refrigerators are still tidy.
 Ignorance is bliss – it pretty much explains why Brita pitchers are continuously developing mold and mildew.

-- The BPA-free Grand water pitcher with filter holds...
+- The water pitcher with filter holds 10 cups of...

 But it’s high time for you not to continue that unhygienic trend anymore and clean your Brita pitcher properly.

 So, in case you’re looking for the right way to clean yours, read on!